-- As per Labor Code requirements, recruitment procedures will be transparent, public and non-discriminatory with respect to ethnicity, religion, sexual orientation, disability, gender, and other grounds included in the Labor Code. - Applications for employment will be considered in accordance with the application procedures established by the contractors. - Clear job descriptions will be provided in advance of recruitment and will explain the skills required for each post. - All workers will have written contracts describing terms and conditions of work and will have the contents explained to them.
+- As will ensure that the selection process for project workers is bias-free, and that the requirements set are not directly or indirectly discriminatory.
+The project workers will be recruited and assessed based on their competence and professional achievements.
+Gender, birth, language, race, color of the skin, age, pregnancy, health condition, and/or disablement, ethnic origin, religion, marital status, family obligations, sexual orientation, political or other belief, social background, financial status, membership in political organizations, trade unions, or any other personal characteristic unrelated to inherent job requirements cannot be ground for making any decision regarding employment and the employment relationship. - However, third parties are encouraged to take a gender sensitive approach and make reasonable accommodation to make it possible for persons with disabilities to take part in the project. - Applications for employment will be considered in accordance with the application procedures established by the contractors. - Clear job descriptions will be provided in advance of recruitment and will explain the skills required for each post. - All workers will have written contracts describing terms and conditions of work and will have the contents explained to them.
 Workers will sign the employment contract.
-Terms and conditions of employment will be available at work sites. - Unskilled labor will be preferentially recruited from the affected communities, settlements and municipalities. - Employees will be informed at least two months before their expected release date of the coming termination.
-If more than 50 workers will be terminated within any three month period, the Contractor will prepare a retrenchment plan for review and approval by the Supervision Consultant - The contracted workers will not pay any hiring fees.
-If any hiring fees are to be incurred, these will be paid by the Employer ('Contractor'). - Depending on origin of the employer and employee the contracts will be developed in corresponding language understandable for both parties. - In addition to written documentation, an oral explanation of conditions and terms of employment will be provided to workers who may have difficulties with understanding the documentation. - While communication language related problems are not expected, attention should be given to ensuring coordination between different contractors and means to address any language differences. - Foreign workers will require residence permit, which will allow them to work in Serbia. - PIU will include in contracts that all contractor (and subcontractor) personnel must be of the age of 18 years or more.
+Terms and conditions of employment will be available at work sites.

+- Unskilled labor will be preferentially recruited from the affected communities, settlements and municipalities. - The contracted workers will not pay any hiring fees.
+If any hiring fees are to be incurred, these will be paid by the Employer ('Contractor'). - Depending on origin of the employer and employee the contracts will be developed in corresponding language understandable for both parties. - In addition to written documentation, an oral explanation of conditions and terms of employment will be provided to workers who may have difficulties with understanding the documentation. - While communication language related problems are not expected, attention should be given to ensuring coordination between different contractors and means to address any language differences. - Foreign workers will require residence permit, which will allow them to work in Serbia - PIU will include in contracts that all contractor (and subcontractor) personnel must be of the age of 18 years or more and procedures to verify the aged

 The PIU will include into the bidding documents specific OHS standard requirements that all contractors and sub-contractors will meet under this project.
 The standards will be consistent with local regulations, WBG EHS guidelines and GIIP (Good International and Industry Practices).

-The following OHS standard requirements should as a minimum be included in the OHS Plan to be prepared by the contractors (as applicable):
+The following OHS standard requirements should as a minimum be included in the OHS Plan to be prepared by the contractors:

-- ✓ Risk Assessment Procedure:
+- Risk Assessment Procedure;

-- ✓ Work permitting for hazardous work (working at heights, hot work, work on energized lines, work within confined spaces);
+- Work permitting for hazardous work (working at heights, hot work, work on energized lines, work within confined spaces);

-- ✓ Golden rules for life threatening works;
+- Golden rules for life threatening works;

-- ✓ Emergency response procedure;
+- Emergency response procedure;

-- ✓ Fall prevention and working at heights;
+- Fall prevention and working at heights;

-- Excavations safety, Ladders and scaffolders safety; welding and cutting safety; Cranes,

-Derricks, and forklifts safety; power and hand tools safety;
+- Excavations safety, Ladders and scaffolders safety; welding and cutting safety; Cranes, Derricks, and forklifts safety; power and hand tools safety;

-- ✓ Respiratory prevention to chemical and airborne hazards (including dust, silica and asbestos);

-- ✓ Electrical safety (hazardous energies control, lock out tag out, energy verification, safe distance work, wiring and design protection, grounding, circuit protection, arc fault protection, Electrical safety, PPE and dielectric tools); hazards communication; Noise and vibration safety; Steel erection safety; fire safety; material handling safety; concrete and masonry safety;
+- Respiratory prevention to chemical and airborne hazards (including dust, silica and asbestos); Electrical safety (hazardous energies control, lock out tag out, energy verification, safe distance work, wiring and design protection, grounding, circuit protection, arc fault protection, Electrical safety, PPE and dielectric tools); hazards communication; Noise and vibration safety; Steel erection safety; fire safety; material handling safety; concrete and masonry safety;

-- ✓ Construction PPE;
+- Construction PPE:

-- ✓ OHS training;
+- OHS training;

-- ✓ Refuse to work policy.
+- Refuse to work policy.